 The transducer element of a dynamic microphone can only produce so much signal.
 A dynamic mic's diaphragm moving-coil can only be so big with so many windings before it becomes too heavy for the diaphragm to move effectively.

-Condenser microphones, with their internal amplifiers, generally have sensitivity ratings between 8 to 32 mV/Pa (-42 to -30 dBV/Pa).
+With their internal amplifiers, condenser microphones generally have sensitivity ratings between 8 to 32 mV/Pa (-42 to -30 dBV/Pa).

 Condenser capsules actually do not create a very strong mic signal.
 Rather, they output AC voltages with very high impedances that, without proper impedance conversion, would not be able to travel through any significant length of wiring before getting degraded.